squeakyspacebar/phonograph/README.md

 ### Creating a new model

-If no model file of a pre-existing Keras model is provided, `phonograph.py` uses whatever model `Model.create()` provides.
-You can define the model you want to use in `model.py` (just make sure `Model.create()` is the method that returns the model).
+If no model file of a pre-existing Keras model is provided, `phonograph.py` uses whatever model is provided by the configured factory object.
+If you aren't loading a pre-existing model, you'll have to specify which model type you want to use with the `--model_type` or `-y` option.
+There are currently two built-in model factories for these types of networks:

+- `'cnn'` Convolutional
+- `'lstm'` Long Short Term Memory

 After creating a model, it will automatically train, whether or not the option flag is set.

-Saving the generated model works as mentioned in the above section.
+Saving the generated model to file works as mentioned in the above section.

 ### Loading test data